 Whether you’re on a first-name basis with the gardener and the girls at reception, you will be by midnight on New Year’s Eve.
 Thais love a good party, and even though Western New Year is a total adoption, expect your beloved hotel staff to be equally in on the fun.
 The Santa hats usually get a second showing, and the background music is at long last anything but.

 Can we set off floating lanterns?

-Update: floating lanterns are now banned on Koh Samui, owing to fire risks.
+No, sorry.
+Floating lanterns are now banned on Koh Samui, owing to fire risks.

 Whether you want beach bars at sunset or need to save a rainy afternoon – you’ll find answers to absolutely everything else in The Koh Samui Guide.